Get in Touch with Yourself: Lineup and musical style

 For the recording of Get in Touch with Yourself, Swing Out Sister consisted of Corinne Drewery on lead vocals and Andy Connell on keyboards.
-This was the first Swing Out Sister studio album to which original member Martin Jackson did not contribute, as he left the band during the recording of the Kaleidoscope World album in 1989.
+This was the first Swing Out Sister studio album in which original member Martin Jackson did not contribute, as he left the band during the recording of the Kaleidoscope World album in 1989.
 Luís Jardim provided percussion to many of the tracks on this album in Jackson's absence, and additional horn players and orchestration were incorporated into the production as well.

 Get in Touch with Yourself combines elements of various genres of pop music, while also including more vintage styles such as lounge.
 Most songs on the record incorporate sounds from smooth jazz, soul and dance.
 Lead singer Drewery was quoted as saying that she typically enjoyed music with more of a retro feel: "I find it difficult to form opinions about a lot of modern music because my head's buried in the past.
 A lot of my favourite records seem to have been picked up in the discount rack at Woolworths.
 I'll be quite happy if our records end up in the Woollies bargain bin in 10 years time."

-Charts
+Commercial performance

 In the UK, Get in Touch with Yourself was released in June 1992, and it peaked at No. 27 on the UK Albums Chart.
 In the US, the album's release was delayed until September 1992, and there it rose to No. 113 on the Billboard 200 album chart.

 The first single taken from Get in Touch with Yourself was a cover version of the 1960s song "Am I the Same Girl", which had first been recorded by the American soul singer Barbara Acklin, then later by British singer Dusty Springfield.
 Swing Out Sister's version of the song reached No. 21 on the UK singles chart and No. 45 on the US Billboard Hot 100 chart.
 In addition, this song became the group's second chart-topper on the US adult contemporary chart, following "Breakout" from 1987.
 The single was a hit in Japan as well, where the band had begun to achieve a great deal of acclaim for their music.

 The follow-up to "Am I the Same Girl" was "Notgonnachange", which reached No. 49 in the UK and No. 22 on the US adult contemporary chart.
 This song was subsequently remixed by Frankie Knuckles, and the dance mix of "Notgonnachange" peaked at No. 21 on the US Hot Dance Club Play chart during the summer of 1992.